GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 ### Dimensions

-You'll want to track the following dimensions:
+To understand how your campaigns are generating revenue, as described here, you'll want to track the following dimensions:

 - Ad campaign ID
 - Geography ID: the geographic region where the ad was served